rokob/kenken/README.md

 in half so that the full solve time including parsing the input file is about 600us (see numbers at the bottom).
 Any more optimization at this point would probably not be worthwhile.

+But wait, there's more.
+I forgot that since I am handling the unique row/column constraint inside the search generator, I don't actually ever need to check those and therefore don't even need to create them.
+So I deleted a bunch of code and cut the runtime in half again.
+The average 7x7 time is now around 250us.
+This is down from about 10ms for the most naive approach, i.e. 97.5% faster.

 ## Input

 Example input: